Technical Assistance and Resources for States

 Charging and Fueling Infrastructure (CFI) Discretionary Grant Program

-Another resource to guide the buildout of community alternative fueling infrastructure is the Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) CFI Emissions Tool.
+Another resource to guide the buildout of alternative fueling infrastructure is the Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) CFI Emissions Tool.
 This resource can assess estimated emissions reductions from EV charging infrastructure and hydrogen, propane, and natural gas fueling infrastructure along designated AFCs.

 Key Considerations from Past DOE-Funded Projects